Nemofinder90/Duplicate-Detective/README.md

 # Duplicate Detective

 Find and remove duplicate files within a chosen folder!
 This tool compares file *content*, so it finds identical files even if their names are different.
-It's useful for cleaning up any folder, including Sims 4 Mods/CC folders where renamed duplicates can occur.
+It's useful for cleaning up any folder, mainly made for sims 4 mods/cc to clean up the mods a bit. but of course it can be used for other sutff aswell.

 ![Screenshot of Duplicate Detective](<https://github.com/Nemofinder90/Duplicate-Detective/blob/main/Screenshot%202025-04-14%20004259.png?raw=true>)